-On the afternoon of September 17, 2017, the opening ceremony of the “Deutschland 8: Deutsche Kunst in China” was grandly held in the Imperial Ancestral Temple Art Museum, which meant that the feast of art and culture that had been warming up for a long time opened in full swing.
+On the afternoon of September 17, 2017, the opening ceremony of the “Deutschland 8: Deutsche Kunst in China” was held in a grand style in the Imperial Ancestral Temple Art Museum, which meant that the feast of art and culture that had been warming up for a long time opened in full swing.
 “Deutschland 8” is an important exhibition in the cultural program of the 45th anniversary of the establishment of diplomatic relations between China and Germany, and also the largest German art exhibition held in China in recent years.
 It has been organized by Stiftung für Kunst und Kultur e.V.
 (Foundation for Art and Culture Bonn) and the Central Academy of Fine Arts, with Prof. Fan Di’an, President of the Central Academy of Fine Arts, and Prof. Dr. Walter Smerling, Chairman of the Stiftung für Kunst und Kultur e.V as general curators, the art project is a panoramic display of post-war German art, so the audience can closely see German art with different themes in CAFA Art Museum, the Imperial Ancestral Temple Art Museum, Beijing Minsheng Art Museum, Today Art Museum, Red Brick Art Museum, Yuan Art Museum, and Whitebox Art Center, seven academic thematic shows and a thematic forum form an effective interconnection, commonly showing the development context of postwar German art and the German art quality that is presented in the context of cultural globalization.

 The opening ceremony of the exhibition was held in the ancient Imperial Ancestral Temple.
 The honored guests attending the opening ceremony included: Sigma Gabriel, Deputy Prime Minister of the Federal Republic of Germany and Minister for Foreign Affairs, Luo Shugang, Minister of Culture of the People’s Republic of China, Michael Clauß, Ambassador of the Federal Republic of Germany to China, Shi Mingde, Ambassador of the People’s Republic of China to Germany, Xie Jinying, Director-General of the Bureau for External Cultural Relations at the Ministry of Culture of the People’s Republic of China, Zheng Hao, Deputy Director-General of the Bureau for External Cultural Relations at the Ministry of Culture of the People’s Republic of China, Wan Lijun, Deputy Director of the Division of Sports, Health and Art of the Ministry of Education of the People’s Republic of China, Gao Hong, Secretary of the Party Committee of the Central Academy of Fine Arts, Xu Li, Secretary of the Party Committee of the China Artists Association, Wu Weishan, Director of the National Art Museum of China, Xie Xiaoquan, Deputy Director of the National Museum of China, the famous artist Prof. Zhan Jianjun and Prof. Zhong Han from the Central Academy of Fine Arts, Prof. Walter Smerling, Chairman of Stiftung für Kunst und Kultur e.V.
 (Foundation for Art and Culture Bonn) and General Curator of the “Deutschland 8”, Zhang Zikang, Director of CAFA Art Museum, Yue Jieqiong and Li Peng, Executive Directors of the Imperial Ancestral Temple Art Museum, Zhou Xujun, Director of Beijing Minsheng Art Museum, Yan Shijie, Director of Red Brick Art Museum, Gao Peng, Director of Today Art Museum, Gu Yan, Director of Yuan Art Museum, Sun Yongzeng, Director of Whitebox Art Center, Feng Gang, Deputy General-Manager of China National Aviation Corporation Group and Vice President of Air China Ltd., Prof. Dr. Jochem Heizmann, Member of the Board of Management of Volkswagen Aktiengesellschaft and President and CEO of Volkswagen Group China, Wan Jie, Chairman of Artron Group, and representative of the Central Academy of Fine Arts, as well as exhibitors from Germany, and representatives from all walks of life.
 Fan Di’an, President of Central Academy of Fine Arts and a general curator for “Deutschland 8” presided over the opening ceremony of the exhibition.